Spanish telcos welcome 40-year 5G licence windfall

 One industry source noted that Spain held Europe’s third-most costly radio frequency auctions even though the sector’s average income has fallen 35% since 2011.

-A spokeswoman for France's Orange (ORAN.PA), one of Spain's leading mobile and broadband operators, said it would examine the government's proposal before providing an assessment.
+A spokeswoman for France’s Orange, one of Spain’s leading mobile and broadband operators, said it would examine the government’s proposal before providing an assessment.

 “Lengthening the duration of these concessions (is) a way of guaranteeing stability, predictability and adequate return on investment for the operators,” Spain’s economic and digital affairs ministry said.